Monument Beach station

-Monument Beach station is a former train station located on the Shore Road in Monument Beach, Massachusetts.
+Monument Beach station is a former train station located in Monument Beach, Massachusetts.

 History

 The station was originally built in 1875, three years after the Woods Hole branch of the Old Colony Railroad opened.
-The small depot was eventually replaced by a larger depot.
+The small depot was replaced by a larger structure in 1880.
 This building was destroyed in 1906, when the village burned down.
 It was then replaced by the current structure, a building which still has its protective overhangs over the platforms, despite the fact that it is now a private residence.